Projections and configuration

 (Production Compagnie Miroir et Métaphore, Théâtre du Rond Point)

-On November 12, 1938, the day after the 'Kristallnacht', a meeting is held between the highest dignitaries of the Nazi regime, notably Joseph Goebbels, Hermann Goering, Walter Funk, Heinrich Himmler and Reinhard Heydrich.
-A large part of the discussions held during this meeting was nographi e.
+On November 12, 1938, in the aftermath of "Kristallnacht," a meeting was held between the highest dignitaries of the Nazi regime, notably Joseph Goebbels, Hermann Goering, Walter Funk, Heinrich Himmler and Reinhard Heydrich.
+Much of the discussion held during this meeting was nographi e.

-Based on these documents, Jacques Attali reconstitu the content of this s ance where were d cid the measures of personal consumption and spoliation against the Jews of Europe.
+Based on these documents, Jacques Attali reconstited the content of this security: the measures of personal cution and spoliation against the Jews of Europe.

 Paul Joseph Goebbels: the arsonist.
-[Goebbels - Der Brandstifter]of Guido Knopp(Germany, documentary, 1996, color and b&w, 52 min, ZDF production).
+[Goebbels - Der Brandstifter]from Guido Knopp(Germany, documentary, 1996, colour and b&w, 52 min, ZDF production).
 Film collection Hitler’s accomplices.

 Conference, 3:30 PM

-The "Night of Broken Glass"Why?
+The "Crystal Night"Why?
 How?
-What are the cons?In the presence of Rita Thalmann, professor m rite, Paris VII-Denis Diderot university.
+What are the requirements?In the presence of Rita Thalmann, professor in the University of Paris VII-Denis Diderot.

 Hermann Goering: the second man

-Hermann Goering (1893-1946), prime minister of Prussia in 1933 then Marshal and commander of the Luftwaffe in 1935, is responsible for the four-year plan to prepare Germany for the war. the outcome of the conference of November 12, 1938, of the assessment and the measures that followed after the 'Kristallnacht', he notably imposes a fine of one billion Reichsmarks on the Jewish community in paration for the damages caused.
+Hermann Goering (1893-1946), Prime Minister of Prussia in 1933 and then General Chal and Commander of the Luftwaffe in 1935, was loaded with the four-year plan to protect Germany from war. the outcome of the November 12, 1938 resolution on the budget and the measures that followed after the "Kristallnacht," he notably imposed a fine of one billion Reichsmarks. the Jewish community in paration of the damage caused.

 Tuesday 18 November 2008